 Buying, Storing, & Serving

-Buying (and drinking) an older bottle will typically get you a mellower softer wine with less obvious fruitiness and more herbaceous aromas.
-A younger wine will offer brighter, juicier fruit flavors and a firmer texture in the mouth-feel
+Buying (and drinking) an older bottle will typically get you a mellower softer wine with less obvious fruitiness and more earthy aromas.
+A younger wine will offer brighter, juicier fruit flavors and a firmer more acidic texture.

 Copyright © 2014 Aisle7.
 All rights reserved.
 Aisle7.com

 The information presented here is for informational purposes only and was created by a team of US–registered dietitians and food experts.
 Consult your doctor, practitioner, and/or pharmacist for any health problem and before using any supplements, making dietary changes, or before making any changes in prescribed medications.
 Information expires June 2015.